Runtime type checking#

 import jax.numpy as jnp

-As we can see, its signature expects a 2D array as input, and a 2D array as output, which matching shapes.
+As we can see, its signature expects an array of 3D vectors as input, and an array of 3D vectors as output, which matching shapes.

 arr